alceal/pj/README.md

     </a>
 </p>

-A fast, terminal-based project launcher with fuzzy matching and frecency-based ranking.
+A fast, terminal-based project launcher with fuzzy matching.
 Quickly navigate between projects, organize them with tags, and launch your editor with a single command.

 ## Features